-Eyes are valuable and makes one of the most important senses.
+Eyes are valuable and make one of the most important senses.

 Being delicate organs, eyes require special attention and care.
 Whether it is about getting your eyes regularly examined or consuming the right fruits and vitamins, eye care can be diverse, and it should be a part of habits.
 In addition to this, a little discretion towards eye care and aging should be given to shielding it from possible disorders like cataracts and glaucoma.

-Today, we, the team of Jackson Davenport, will guide you through the basics of eye care and the effect of age on the vision.
+Today, we, the team of Jackson Davenport, will guide you through eye care basics and the effect of age on vision.
 Have a read to know crucial eye care details –

 But When Should I Begin Caring for My Eye?